seandstewart/bardly/pending/tragedies/macbeth/11-player.md

 **BANQUO**
 To the selfsame tune and words.
 Who's here?

-*Enter THIRD WITCH disguised as ANGUS*
+*Enter Third Witch disguised as ANGUS*

 **ANGUS**
 The king hath happily received, Macbeth,